 Karin Fulkerson – working with the Naval Undersea Warfare Center (NUWC) Species Modeling team on the interaction of anthropogenic sound and marine mammal and sea turtle populations.

-Melissa Genazzio – Staff Scientist for SAVI-CoopEUS for NEON (NSF-National Ecological Observatory Network, in Colorado); Had been Science Assistant in the Geosciences Directorate, Ocean Sciences Division of NSF .
+Melissa Genazzio – Staff Scientist for SAVI-CoopEUS for NEON (NSF-National Ecological Observatory Network, in Colorado); had been Science Assistant in the Geosciences Directorate, Ocean Sciences Division of NSF .
 MS at UNCW; had been Research Assistant in Coral Reef Ecology Laboratory at Louisiana Universities Marine Consortium (LUMCON); Intern, Gulf of Maine Research Institute (Portland, ME) investigating alewife stock structure in different watersheds and and comparing growth rates using otolith analysis.

-Amy Kolb – Supervisor, Zebrafish Ops at University of Massachusetts Medical School; had been Aquaculture Specialist, Boston Children’s Hospital; MS, Hofstra University (fish nutrition and development); Animal Care Technician, Charles River Laboratories; Assistant in Dr. Collie’s lab (GSO) assisting with Narragansett Bay trawls and doing stomach content analysis on New England fishes.
+Amy Kolb – Supervisor, Zebrafish Ops, University of Massachusetts Medical School; had been Aquaculture Specialist, Boston Children’s Hospital; MS, Hofstra University (fish nutrition and development); Animal Care Technician, Charles River Laboratories; Assistant in Dr. Collie’s lab (GSO) assisting with Narragansett Bay trawls and doing stomach content analysis on New England fishes.

 Dr. Robert Kozol – Post-Doc, Florida Atlantic University (sensory motor behaviors in fish); PhD, U. Miami (worked on developmental genetics of zebrafish; mutant models for autism); Research Associate, U. Miami with Dr. Julia Dallman (zebrafish genetics); had worked at UConn in Dr. Ann Bucklin’s lab as manager of Census of Marine Zooplankton Database; also worked on a research project regarding phylogeny of two calanid (copepod) species (rkozol@my.uri.edu)